PannuYN/Practices/README.md

  This is a folder where I save my basic practices for html, css, javascript.
-Express and node are also used here.
-This sentence is a test.
+Express.js, node.js, and bootstrap are also used here.